electron/electron/docs/api/download-item.md

 Resumes the download that has been paused.

 **Note:** To enable resumable downloads the server you are downloading from must support range requests and provide both `Last-Modified` and `ETag` header values.
 Otherwise `resume()` will dismiss previously received bytes and restart the download from the beginning.

 #### `downloadItem.canResume()`

-Resumes `Boolean` - Whether the download can resume.
+Returns `Boolean` - Whether the download can resume.

 #### `downloadItem.cancel()`